NCIP/gdc-docs/docs/API/Users_Guide/GraphQL_Examples.md

 ## GDC GraphQL Endpoints

 The GDC GraphQL has only two endpoints:
-__GDC Search & Retrieval Endpoint:__ https://api.gdc.cancer.com/v0/graphql
+__GDC Search and Retrieval Endpoint:__ https://api.gdc.cancer.com/v0/graphql
 __GDC Submission Endpoint:__ https://api.gdc.cancer.com/v0/submission/graphql

+This page covers the search and retrieval endpoint, see the [GDC Submission API](XXXX) for additional details on the submission endpoint.

 ## GDC GraphQL Schema ##
 All GDC GraphQL queries are validated and executed against the [[GDC GraphQL schema]( https://github.com/NCI-GDC/portal-ui/blob/92f0dfa17838746093c3c011141d08391016da91/data/schema.graphql).
 Since GraphQL is introspective the GDC GraphQL schema can be queried for details about itself.